restatedev/documentation/docs/overview.md

 ## Key use cases Restate solves

+Restate is a flexible tool that can supercharge applications for many use cases.
+To give you an idea, we made a list of a few key use cases Restate can help you solve.

 ### Microservice orchestration
 Use Restate to add resilience and consistency to the orchestration logic.
 Restate adds durable execution to the orchestration code, stores (temp) state, connects the services (like a MQ / PubSub), and optionally bridges to serverless platforms (orchestration logic can run as a normal service (Kubernetes, etc.) or a serverless function)